afrank03/prs-guideline/README.md

 > [REFACTOR] Implemented factory pattern
 > ```
 >
-> You can combine TAGs if needed.
+> You can combine TAGs if needed
 >
 > **Example:** > `[WIP][FEATURE] Adding new comment component`